awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [apache2.plugin.zsh ★3 ⏳1Y](https://github.com/voronkovich/apache2.plugin.zsh) - Adds aliases and functions for managing Apache2.
 * [asciidoctor ★1](https://github.com/sparsick/asciidoctor-zsh) - A plugin for AsciiDoctor.
 * [atom_plugin.zsh ★1 ⏳1Y](https://github.com/kingsj/atom_plugin.zsh) - A plugin for the Atom editor on macOS.
+* [atom-plugin ★0](https://github.com/CorradoRossi/oh-my-zsh-atom-plugin) - A plugin for Oh My Zsh that lets you launch a file or folder in Atom from iTerm2.
+It's based on the Sublime plugin.
+Only supports macOS.
 * [auto-fu.zsh ★337](https://github.com/hchbaw/auto-fu.zsh) - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
 * [auto-ls ★8](https://github.com/desyncr/auto-ls) - Automatically `ls` when cding to a new directory.
 * [autoenv](https://github.com/horosgrisa/autoenv) - Extended version of the zsh-autoenv plugin.